Updated Aug 28 2023

 Avinguda (avenue) de Miramar s/n, Barcelona.

-Closed: every Monday (except public holidays), 1st January, 25th and 26th December.
+Closed: Monday, Tuesday and Wednesday (except public holidays), 1st January, 25th and 26th December.

 General admission: €13, to include permanent collection and the temporary exhibition